gilch/hissp/docs/style_guide.rst

     kw2
     kwarg2)

+   (dict : a 1  b 2  c 3)                 ;Preferred

+   (dict : a 1                            ;Standard, but could have fit on one line.
+         b 2
+         c 3)

+   (dict : a 1                            ;Acceptable if : is first, but be consistent.
+           b 2                            ;Note the alignment with the previous line. c 3)

+   (function arg1                         ;Bad. : not first.
+Weird extra levels.
+             arg2
+             : kw1 kwarg1
+               kw2 kwarg2

    (macro special1 special2 special3      ;Macros can have their own alignment rules.
      body1                                ; Simpler macros may look the same as functions. body2                                ; Special/body is common.
 Lambda is also like this.